-Distance Learning Essentials
+Distance Learning Essentials: Classroom

-Basic Docs for Newbies...
+Docs for Distance Learning

 - Create Google docs with assignment directions and make a copy for each student in Classroom.

 - Not using Classroom?
 You can share docs from your Drive in your LMS or on a class website with a link (or by email.)

 - Create a Google doc to share with students to ask questions in order to review for a quiz or clarify about assignments.

 - Try some of these Docs challenges!
 (Note: Link will prompt you to make a copy of our doc.)

 - Once you make a copy, you will be the 'owner' of the copy you make; the the copy will be stored in your Google Drive and we will not be able to see it. 🙂

 - The challenges build on one another and you can skip around as you'd like!